bob-gray/serviceberry-logger/README.md

 ### logger.error(request)

-serviceberry-logger provides a convenient catch handler as well if you'd like to log errors as well.
+serviceberry-logger provides a convenient serviceberry style catch handler if you'd like to log errors as well.

   - **request**
     Serviceberry request object